 Katy Trail State Park is the longest and narrowest State Park in the country as well as being the longest Rails to Trails and is packed with scenic views and historical markers recounting everything from Lewis and Clark’s exploration to the Flood of ’93.
 Remnants of the old Missouri, Kansas and Texas (MKT) railroad still loom along the trail, sharing space with blooming wildflowers and abundant wildlife.
 The trail is about the journey as much as the destination, with each small town along the way an adventure waiting to be discovered.
 So take your time and enjoy the leisurely pace of high-end bike touring.

-After an overnight Stay at the Ameristar Casino’s high-end hotel August 31, the trip starts in St. Charles on Monday, Sept.
-1. Following breakfast at the Bike Stop Café just across the trail from Frontier Park, riders will head 35 miles west to Dutzow.
+After an overnight Stay at the Ameristar Casino’s high-end hotel Sunday,, the trip starts in St. Charles on Monday, Following breakfast at the Bike Stop Café just across the trail from Frontier Park, riders will head 35 miles west to Dutzow.
 During the day, riders will pass Defiance, where Daniel Boone lived the last years of his full life and was known for rendering fair decisions on local disputes while sitting under the spreading branches of the massive Judgment Tree.
-In Dutzow, riders will stop at the trailhead and sip cold drinks or enjoy a meal at the Dutzow Deli while waiting to be shuttled to nearby Washington, the tour’s stop for the night at a local hotel which offers comfortable rooms and an indoor pool and spa.
-The evening meal will be catered.
+In Dutzow, riders will stop at the trailhead and sip cold drinks or enjoy a meal at the Dutzow Deli while waiting to be shuttled to nearby Washington, the tour’s stop for the Monday night at a local hotel which offers comfortable rooms and an indoor pool and spa.
 The first settlers arrived in Washington in the early 1800s, and the town was established in 1839.
 Commerce benefited from proximity to the Missouri River and, later, the MKT Railroad.
 Washington, once known as the “Corncob Pipe Capital of the World,” is now a town of wineries, antique shops, historic homes and welcoming residents.

-Wednesday Sept.
-3 the tour will spin about 43 miles from Hermann to Jefferson City, Missouri’s state capital.
+Wednesday the tour will spin about 43 miles from Hermann to Jefferson City, Missouri’s state capital.
 Overnight lodging is at the Capitol Plaza Hotel, and the evening repast will be catered.
 Jeff City, founded in 1839, offers wineries, parks, museums and historic sites.
-The Missouri State Penitentiary, which offers tours, has housed such notorious criminals as bank robber Charles “Pretty Boy Floyd” and former heavyweight champion Sonny Liston.
+The Missouri State Penitentiary, which offers tours, has housed such notorious criminals as bank robber Charles “Pretty Boy Floyd” and former heavyweight champion Sonny Liston as well as many sent there by your host Bubba.

-Day 4, Sept.
-4, the group pedals 48 miles down the trail to Boonville, another quaint river town packed with stylish old homes, unique shops and the historic Hotel Frederick, the group’s home for the night.
-The hotel was built in 1905 and has an appropriate sense of history, highlighted by a cozy lobby with big chairs and a wood-burning stove and a bar where deals were almost certainly concluded over a drink or two.
+Day 4, Thursday the group pedals 48 miles down the trail to Boonville, another quaint river town packed with stylish old homes, unique shops and the historic Hotel Frederick, the group’s home for the night.
+The hotel was built in 1905 and has an appropriate sense of history, highlighted by a cozy lobby with big chairs and a bar where deals were almost certainly concluded over a drink or two.
 The current owner has refurbished the rooms, and they are a blend of old and new that hearkens back to their former splendor.
 The meal will be in The Fred Café, a top-notch restaurant just off the hotel lobby.

 From Boonville, Day 5 meanders 37 miles through woods and past ponds and small towns toward Sedalia.
 The group will spend the night at the Hotel Bothwell, opened in 1927 and rumored to have a ghost or two keeping an eye on the elegant rooms.
 The lobby is another stylish testament to a bygone era and looks essentially the same as it did when Sedalia high schoolers celebrated their prom there in the ‘40s.
 Sedalia was incorporated in 1860 and boomed along with the railroad.
 Earlier, Osage and Shawnee tribes also called the area home.
-Dinner will be in the elegant Ivory Grille located just off the hotel’s lobby.
+Dinner served in the hotels private dining room.

-The final stretch rolls 36 miles to Clinton, the conclusion of the ride.
+The final stretch, Saturday rolls 36 miles to Clinton, the conclusion of the ride.
 Highlights include the Bicentennial caboose, painted with an American flag, in Windsor, and Clinton’s sprawling downtown square, billed as the largest in Missouri and the fourth largest in the country.
-Showers, lunch and a deluxe motor coach for your return to St. Charles, in that order, await riders after they celebrate reaching trail’s end.
+Showers, lunch, bicycle loading and a deluxe motor coach for your return to St. Charles, in that order, await riders after they celebrate reaching trail’s end.

 Trip details are subject to change.